 Remains of the Columbia Theater

 ELITE - location unknown.

-Hippadrome was located in the 300 block
+Hippadrome was located in the 300

-of W. Main which is now the David Rogers'
+block of W. Main which was the

 Ranger Auto Parts Store.